Planning a bike-friendly holiday

 The Holiday Parks Association lists New Zealand’s best campgrounds, which offer ‘a bed for every budget’ including cabins and motel units.
 Many are ‘Cycle Hubs’ making it easy for riders to stay, offering secure storage, a clean-down area and other bike-friendly facilities.
 They’ll know all the best rides in the area, too.

-If you’re more of a hotel type, check out the Heritage Hotels network which has personality-packed accommodation on the doorstep of 15 Great Rides from Northland to Southland.
+If you’re more of a hotel type, check out the Heritage Hotels network which has personality-packed accommodation on the doorstep of over a dozen Great Rides from Northland to Southland.
 They’re super-bike-friendly too, providing cycle storage, clean-down areas, and hook-ups to local bike shops, hire depots and tour operators.

 Hop on a bike tour

 There are heaps of bike tour companies ready to get you out on the trails no matter where, how and with whom you want to ride.
 They can sort bike hire, guiding and shuttle transport, as well as itineraries and logistics for groups with different interests and abilities.
-You can read more about bike tours here.
+Read more about bike tours here, and check out our national partners Once Upon A Trip and Adventure South NZ at the bottom of this article.

 Plan your ride & stay on track